NicorRodriguez/infra_bbdd2/README.md

 kubectl port-forward svc/penca-ucu-backend 3000 -n penca-ucu

 You can get an overview of the DB state going to localhost:8081 and for the frontend localhost:8080.

+The credentials for grafana are admin admin.

+The credentials for admin page are 666 admin.